oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 ### Summary

-Allow edit (update) connection properties of an existing storage domain, rather than delete/create a new one.
 This feature supports the disaster recovery agenda, and should allow quickly switching to work with another storage that holds a backup/sync of the contents of the current storage in case of primary storage failure.
+The feature introduces the ability to edit (update) connection properties of an existing storage domain, rather than delete the old one and create a new one.

 ### Owner